nicktehrany/website/content/notes/IN4331-Web-Scale-Data-Management/Streams.md

 Types of data:

 - **Bounded data:** a dataset with a beginning and an end.
-- **Unbounded data:** a dataset without an end or an end.
+- **Unbounded data:** a dataset without a beginning or an end.

 Types of processing:

 - **Stream processing:** continuous stream of processing that continuously produces new results, systems such as Apache Flink or Apache Storm
-- ** Batch processing:** processing which takes a finite amount of time to complete and for it to produce results, systems such as Apache Hadoop MapReduce and Apache Spark
+- **Batch processing:** processing which takes a finite amount of time to complete and for it to produce results, systems such as Apache Hadoop MapReduce and Apache Spark

 ### Stream Processing